Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/introduction.rst

 To display the console again, go to :menuselection:`Window --> Toggle System Console`.

 To start Blender from the command line you need to open an instance of Command Prompt.
-To do this run :kbd:`WinKey-R` then type :kbd:`cmd` this will open the Command Prompt window.
+To do this, type :kbd:`WinKey-R` then type :kbd:`cmd`; this will open the Command Prompt window.
 You then need to find the path to the Blender executable.
 If you installed Blender via the installer then it can be found here: